EpicOrange/riichi_advanced/documentation/documentation.md

 - `["sort_hand"]`: Sort the current player's hand.
 - `["reveal_tile", tile]`: Show a given tile above the game for the remainder of the round.
 - `["add_score", amount, recipients]`: Add to the score for the current player, or for the `recipients` if specified.
 Allowed values for `recipients` are: `"shimocha"`, `"toimen"`, `"kamicha"`, `"self"`, `"last_discarder"`, `"all"`, `"others"`
 - `["put_down_riichi_stick", num]`: Makes the current player put down a riichi stick, or `num` riichi sticks if specified.
-Does not change their score.
+Adds to the pot, but does not change their score.
 - `["add_honba", num]`: Adds the given number of honba. (default 1)
 - `["reveal_hand"]`: Shows the current player's hand to everyone for the remainder of the round.
 - `["discard_draw"]`: Discards the current player's draw.
 Useful as an auto button.